javascript-tutorial/en.javascript.info/2-ui/1-document/09-size-and-scroll/article.md

 What's the difference?

-It becomes visible when the document is right-to-left (the operation system is in arabic or hebrew languages).
+It becomes visible when the document is right-to-left (the operating system is in Arabic or Hebrew languages).
 The scrollbar is then not on the right, but on the left, and then `clientLeft` also includes the scrollbar width.

-In that case `clientLeft` in our example would be not `25`, but with the scrollbar width `25+16=41`:
+In that case, `clientLeft` would be not `25`, but with the scrollbar width `25 + 16 = 41`:

 ![](metric-client-left-top-rtl.png)